5 Steps to Build a Whiplash Claim After a Car Accident

-Seeking immediate medical treatment is also critical to the success your claim.
-It will help prevent insurance companies, judges and juries from suspecting your claim is not legitimate or that your injury was caused by a preexisting condition.
+Seeking immediate medical treatment is also critical to the success of your claim.
+It will help prevent insurance companies, judges, and juries from suspecting your claim is not legitimate or that your injury was caused by a preexisting condition.

 2. Follow Your Treatment Plan

 Always follow the treatment plan prescribed by your doctor.
 This is important to help you recover quickly and minimize setbacks or other side effects.

 Following the treatment plan also demonstrates to insurance companies, juries, and attorneys for the other side that you have a severe injury.
 Discontinuing treatment could end your chances of recovering compensation or make the process much more contentious, possibly affecting the amount of compensation you receive.

 3. File an Insurance Claim

 File a claim with the insurance company of the at-fault driver as soon as possible after your injury so you do not miss the insurance company's deadline.